00 / CLI and MCP credential handles

 Each runner uses its own Ed25519 identity and receives one scoped bundle per run.

-Replayable audit
+Replayable receipts

 01 / Operating contract